-The year of assessment is a calendar year, but a company may obtain authorisation from the Maltese Inland Revenue to have a different year-end (i.e. other than 31 December).
+The year of assessment is a calendar year, but a company may obtain authorisation from the Maltese Commissioner for Revenue to have a different year-end (i.e. other than 31 December).

 An income tax return for income earned during the previous year must be filed for every year of assessment.
 The tax return for a company must be submitted by the later of nine months following the end of the financial year or by 31 March following the year of assessment (however, in recent years, the Commissioner for Revenue has provided concessionary extensions to such statutory deadlines in the case where the tax return is submitted electronically).
 Penalties are incurred on late filing of returns.
 The tax return submitted by the company is a self-assessment, and the Commissioner for Revenue will not raise an assessment unless the Commissioner is not in agreement with the self-assessment.